simonnickel/snap-navigation/README.md

 The package provides `SnapNavigationDestination` to define Screens and `SnapNavigationProvider` to define how to navigate between them.

-Use `SnapNavigationWindows` in your App definition to let SnapNavigation handle the presentation and window management.
+Use `SnapNavigationApp` in your App definition to let SnapNavigation handle the presentation and window management.
 It provides a `Navigator` via Environment to trigger navigation actions.
 It supports different presentation styles like tabs or single page, which can be changed on the fly without losing the navigation state.

+Window = App Window
-Scene == Window
+Scene = NavigationStack
-Destination == Screen
+Destination = Screen

 Supports: